Training Image Derivatives: Increased Accuracy and Universal Robustness: Related Work

 \subsection{Training Derivatives}

-There are two different approaches to training derivatives.
-The first, which is the most common, uses them as a regularization for the initial problem \cite{belkin_manifold_2006}.
-It can be written as $D\left(N\right)=0$ for any order or type of derivative.
-This was introduced in \cite{drucker_improving_1992,goos_transformation_1998} for classifiers, in \cite{rifai_contractive_2011,rifai_higher_2011} for autoencoders, in \cite{roth_stabilizing_2017,qi_global_2018,lecouat_semi-supervised_2018} for generative adversarial networks.
-It can also be implemented for adversarial training \cite{miyato_virtual_2018,ross_improving_2018,lecouat_semi-supervised_2018,qi_global_2018,jakubovitz_improving_2018,hoffman_robust_2019,chan_jacobian_2020}.
-As we saw, such conditions can easily conflict with non-zero oracle gradients and cause a trade-off between different types of vulnerability.
-It does not allow to increase the accuracy of the original problem.
+There are two distinct approaches to training derivatives.
+The first and most common, uses them as a regularization for the initial problem \cite{belkin_manifold_2006}, aiming to enforce $D\left(N\right)=0$ for a specific set of derivatives.
+This approach was introduced in \cite{drucker_improving_1992,goos_transformation_1998} for classifiers, in extended in \cite{rifai_contractive_2011,rifai_higher_2011} for autoencoders, and further developed in \cite{roth_stabilizing_2017,qi_global_2018,lecouat_semi-supervised_2018} for generative adversarial networks.
+This method has also been applied to adversarial training \cite{miyato_virtual_2018,ross_improving_2018,lecouat_semi-supervised_2018,qi_global_2018,jakubovitz_improving_2018,hoffman_robust_2019,chan_jacobian_2020}.
+As noted earlier, the condition $D\left(N\right)=0$ can conflict with non-zero oracle gradients, resulting in a trade-off between different types of vulnerability.
+Moreover, this approach does not allow for any increase in the accuracy of the original problem.
+The second, less common approach involves enforcing the condition $D\left(N\right)=D\left(\text{Target}\right)$, in addition to the objective $N=\text{Target}$.
+This idea has been implemented in \cite{cardaliaguet_approximation_1992,basson_approximation_1999,flake_differentiating_1999,he_multilayer_2000,pukrittayakamee_practical_2011,yuan2022sobolev}, achieving moderate success.
+The author's paper \cite{avrutskiy_enhancing_2020} demonstrated how this method can significantly improve accuracy in low dimensional cases.
+The present work achieves comparable improvements in solving an illustrative image analysis problem.